contentful/widget-sdk/css-in-js-UIEP.md

 - ✅ Good Typescript support
 - ✅ Co-location and easy of removal
 - ✅ Themes, animations, ability to compose styles
-- ✅ Good tooling: ESLint pluings, Jest, syntax highlight highlight in most popular editors
+- ✅ Good tooling: ESLint plugins, Jest integration, syntax highlighting support available for popular editors
-- ✅ Easy to use Forma36 tokens, cause it's just JavaScript
+- ✅ Easy to use Forma36 tokens, since it's just JavaScript
-- 💔 You cannot create style without creating a component which is not always needed, tightly coupled to React.
+- 💔 You cannot create styles without creating a component which is not always needed, tightly coupled to React
 - 💔 [15.8Kb (min + gzip)](https://bundlephobia.com/result?p=styled-components@4.1.3)
-- 💔 Not the most performant solution, twice slower than `emotion` [results](https://github.com/A-gambit/CSS-IN-JS-Benchmarks/blob/master/RESULT.md)
+- 💔 Not the most performant solution, two times slower than `emotion` [results](https://github.com/A-gambit/CSS-IN-JS-Benchmarks/blob/master/RESULT.md)

 ### [CSS Modules](https://github.com/css-modules/css-modules)

-It's actually not even CSS-in-JS solution, but a way how bundler (webpack in our case) processes CSS files.
+This is not a CSS-in-JS solution, but a way how the bundler (webpack in our case) processes CSS files.
 All class and animation names are scoped locally by default.

 ```css
 /* style.css */